 - Achieve 5% to 10% energy savings off our annual energy plans each year

-- Achieve 17% carbon emission reductions each year up to 2020, equivalent to 800,000t CO2-eq of cumulative carbon emission reductions over the period
+- Achieve 17% carbon emission reductions each year up to 2020, equivalent to 800,000t CO2-e of cumulative carbon emission reductions over the two years

-More details on Gold Fields’ climate change management and carbon emission performance can be found here and for more details of our energy management approach, policies and guidelines go to www.goldfields.com/sustainability.php
+More details on Gold Fields’ climate change management and carbon emission performance can be found here.

 |Diesel consumption (kL)|

 |South Africa||2 419||2 457||3 060||3 019||1,961|